 2.4 Use of estimates and assumptions

-described below, The Company based its assumptions and estimates on parameters available when the financial statements were issued.
-Existing
+below.
+The Company based its assumptions and estimates on parameters available when the financial statements were

-circumstances and assumptions a bout future developments, however, may change due to market changes or circumstances a rising that a re beyond
+issued.
+Existing circumstances and assumptions about future developments, however, may change due to market changes or

 Effective Interest Rate (EIR) Method